-Every new print copy of Sports Leadership in the 21st Century includes access to the Navigate Companion Website
+Every new print copy of Sport Leadership in the 21st Century includes access to the Navigate Companion Website

 Features & Benefits

-Key Features of Sports Leadership in the 21st Century include:
+Key Features of Sport Leadership in the 21st Century include:

 - Written and contributed by well-known leaders in the field.

 - Case studies addressing key leadership topics covered in each chapter, and include related discussion questions